Strafe (video game): Development

 The game had a successful crowdfunding campaign, reaching $207,000 of a $185,000 goal on Kickstarter.
 The Kickstarter campaign video parodies over-the-top video game commercials of the 1990s.
 The video was well-received, the game's designer Thom Glunt attributes his experience in commercial and video production to its success.
-Though the video was humorous, Glunt stresses that Strafe is not a comedy game, "It's a balls-to-the-wall straight-up action game."
+Though the video was humorous, Glunt stresses that Strafe is not a comedy game, but "balls-to-the-wall straight-up" action game.
 Strafe was featured at the 2015 Games Developers Conference with a playable demo.

 Strafe development continued after the game's official release with several major updates.
-The Millennium Edition was released October 2, 2017, and added mutators, challenge modes, the ability to save runs, and additional campaign content.
-The Gold Edition was released May 9, 2020, and added a New Game Plus mode, as well as a long list of bug fixes, balance tweaks, and optimizations.
+The Millennium Edition was released on October 2, 2017, and added mutators, challenge modes, the ability to save runs, and additional campaign content.
+The Gold Edition was released on May 9, 2020, and added a New Game Plus mode, as well as a long list of bug fixes, balance tweaks, and optimizations.

 Reception

 Strafe received "mixed or average" reviews from critics, according to review aggregator Metacritic.

-GameSpot awarded Strafe a score of 8 out of 10, saying "Strafe wears its influences on its sleeve but stands on its own as a fun, intense, and fast-paced shooter with distinguishable charm."
+GameSpot awarded Strafe a score of 8 out of 10, and called it "fun", "intense", and "fast-paced" shooter with "distinguishable" charm.